Welcome

 Explore Milton’s Cottage

 Milton’s Cottage opened as a museum in 1887, making us one of the oldest writer’s house museums in the world.
-Our collection celebrates the extraordinary breadth of John Milton’s writing, from his early poetic works to his iconic prose pamphlets on social, religious, political and press freedoms.
+As well as first and rare editions of Paradise Lost, our collection celebrates the extraordinary breadth of John Milton’s writing, from his early poetic works to his iconic prose pamphlets on social, religious, political and press freedoms.

 We are also home to a unique literary garden, inspired by Milton’s description of the Garden of Eden in Paradise Lost and planted with trees, flowers and fruits that are referenced in his poetry.